BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 # ChromaDB Plugin for LM Studio

-The ChromaDB Plugin for LM Studio enables bootstrapping a ChromaDB vector database to work with LM Studio while running in server mode.
-Here's how you can get started and what you need to know:
+The ChromaDB Plugin for LM Studio adds a vector database to LM Studio utilizing ChromaDB!

 ## Table of Contents
 1. [Installation Instructions](#installation-instructions)